Pop quiz! Which one of these do home sellers find most stressful?

 Decluttering and getting organized might seem overwhelming (and time-consuming) –– but it doesn’t have to be.

-The key is to create a plan of attack.
+The key is to create a plan of attack when preparing your home for buyers.

 First, list all the areas in your home that need to be cleaned and organized.